qlik-oss/server-side-extension/docs/writing_a_plugin.md

 # Writing an SSE plugin

-This section assumes you have read [Communication Flow](../docs/communication_flow.md) to get an understanding of the communication between the Qlik client, the Qlik engine, and the SSE plugin.
+This section assumes you have read [Communication Flow](../docs/communication_flow.md) to get an understanding of the communication between Qlik (the client) and the SSE plugin (the server).

-There are three possible RPC calls to the plugin from the engine.
+There are three possible RPC methods that Qlik can call.

 * `GetCapabilities`: called when Engine starts, returns the capabilities of the plugin.
 * `EvaluateScript`: called when a script function is used in the Qlik client.